 Now, more than ever before, parents need a clear voice amid the confusion.
 And with that in mind, we’ve consulted a range of experts to discuss the only thing many of us are thinking about at the moment — the coronavirus or COVID-19.

 Here we speak to accountant Brad Ryan about the Government assistance packages for families, individuals and business owners.

-The Federal Government has announced a second-stage economic package that aims to assist families, workers who have lost their jobs and small business owners.
+The Federal Government has announced an economic package that aims to assist families, workers who have lost their jobs and small business owners.

 Some of these measures include:

 The Government will provide two $750 payments to social security and veteran income support recipients and eligible concession card holders.

 The first payment will be made from 31 March 2020 to people who will have been on one of the eligible payments any time between 12 March 2020 and 13 April 2020.